LizChe/organism-java-improved-sequences-augmented/README.md

 - Features of immutable collections can be found in `ImmutableCollectionFeatures.java` class
   - creating an immutable collection became easier

-- Try with Resources improvement can be found in `TryWithResourcesImprovements.java` class
+- Try with Resources improvement can be found in `trywithresources` package
   - with Java 9 it is possible to use resource reference in try with resources

 - New Optional methods can be found in `OptionalFeatures.java` class